dharFr/notes-app/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+This application is deployed on [Netlify](https://www.netlify.com/).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For more information about deploying Next.js on Netlify, check out the [Netlify Next.js documentation](https://docs.netlify.com/integrations/frameworks/next-js/overview/).